A BRIEF HISTORY......OF KIRKBY MALLORY

 North of the city, outside of the then boundary wall.
 Administration

-of the Manor of Kirkby Mallory was taken over at that time by
+of the Manor of Kirkby Mallory was taken over in 1361 by the Abbot,

-abbey retained control for the next 176 years until 1537, being
+control for the next 176 years until 1537, being the time that

-the time that King Henry VIII dissolved the Monasteries.
-A year
+King Henry VIII dissolved the Monasteries.
+A year later in 1538

-later in 1538 King Henry`s army upon entering Leicester, completely
+King Henry`s army upon entering Leicester, completely destroyed

-destroyed the Abbey, their enthusiasm was such that not a stone
+the Abbey, their enthusiasm was such that not a stone was left

 |